octo-technology/OpenTezos/docs/blockchain-basics/introduction.md

 <small className="figure">FIGURE 1: <em>The Times</em> newspaper from January 3rd, 2009</small>

 ### What is Bitcoin?
-Bitcoin is a computer program made of various cryptographic components (e.g., asymmetric cryptography, hash functions, proof-of-work, etc.), ensuring its functionality and security.
+Bitcoin is a [decentralized network protocol](https://en.wikipedia.org/wiki/Decentralized_network_protocol) made of various cryptographic components (e.g., asymmetric cryptography, hash functions, proof-of-work, etc.), ensuring its functionality and security.
 This is why the Bitcoin currency and other digital coins are referred to as **crypto-currencies**.

 Contrary to popular belief, Bitcoin wasn't the first attempt at creating a crypto-currency. _Digicash_ (1989), _CyberCash_ (1994), _E-gold_ (1996), _HashCash_ (from Adam Back in 1997), _Bit Gold_ (1998) and _B-money_ (from Wei Dai in 1998) were all very close to such a goal, but all failed because of technical or security issues. _Bit Gold_ and _B-money_ even used a decentralized database for transactions and an older version of Bitcoin's _Proof-of-Work_ (consensus mechanism which will be detailed in the ["*Proof-of-Work*"](/blockchain-basics/proof-of-work) chapter).
 But Bitcoin was the first to have components assembled in such a way that made it viable.

-Bitcoin's components were not new either and were based on technologies used for years before that.
+The key concepts underlying Bitcoin were not new either and were based on technologies used for years before that.
 Bitcoin relies on a lot of "old" Information Technologies (IT).
 Some from as far back as 1973 and up until the Genesis Block in 2009.

 Bitcoin's system was actually born from 36 years of research, trials, experiments, and failures.
 It wouldn't be useful to know the precise history but to understand that Bitcoin didn't come from thin air here are some of them:

 First of all, Bitcoin relies on the Internet, which itself has been relying on _TCP/IP_ since 1974.

-Bitcoin also relies heavily on so-called _Modern Cryptography_, e.g., the Diffie-Hellman protocol (1976, in collaboration with Ralph Merkle), the Merkle Tree (1979), and the RSA (Rivest–Shamir–Adleman) public-key cryptosystem (1977).
+Bitcoin also relies heavily on _Modern Cryptography_, e.g., the Diffie-Hellman protocol (1976, in collaboration with Ralph Merkle), the Merkle Tree (1979), and the RSA (Rivest–Shamir–Adleman) public-key cryptosystem (1977).

 The blocks of data are cryptographically chained with [Cipher Block Chaining (CBC)](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_block_chaining_(CBC)) a principle from 1976.
 The aim and the creation of this chain of blocks will be explained in the following chapters (["*Main Properties of the First Blockchain*"](/blockchain-basics/main-properties) and ["*Proof-of-Work*"](/blockchain-basics/proof-of-work)).